Investment process of real asset investments

 As the investment process progresses, the risk management team will define key performance metrics for the asset to adhere to through its lifetime while also providing on-going risk assessment reports.
 Furthermore, the team is involved in the risk assessment of external services, such as asset due diligence and in the review of the statements and reports that are produced as part of the due diligence process.
 Further responsibilities include the analysis and approval of investment proposals from internal and external investment managers and conducting a plausibility check of how the purchase price has been determined and of the valuation of the asset provided by the valuation team.
 In addition, the team conducts an in-depth risk review of the contracts that are to be drafted (purchase price agreement, LOI etc.) and plays a key role in the structuring of acquisition companies and investment vehicles.
 The team assesses the compatibility of the company structures with defined company criteria and regulatory requirements, creates reports on product risks, assesses risks related to asset financing and collaborates with internal parties on reporting issues.
 Further key tasks include the screening, evaluation and creation of efficiency analyses and profitability calculations and organising and obtaining necessary decisions from governing bodies.

 Once an asset has been acquired, the risk management team conducts quarterly risk assessments of the asset, creates and maintains a range of risk documents, including risk profiles, risk reports and ad-hoc reports, prepares and implements contractual negotiations and new contracts and monitors contract management and deadline management.
-Taking an active risk management approach, the risk management team works closely with the portfolio management team to limit/eliminate risks.
+Taking an active risk management approach, the risk management team works closely with the asset management team to limit/eliminate risks.
 Furthermore, it collaborates with the valuation department, which has to receive sign-off from the risk management team before making any changes to the valuation methodology or key assumptions concerning the asset or the calibration and back-testing of valuation models.
 Finally, the risk management team is provided with decision-making powers when assets are sold or (intermediate) companies are liquidated.

 The Group’s independent valuation function is responsible for determining the fair value of assets whose prices cannot be determined easily in the market.
 The fair value is ascertained by using well established valuation fundamentals that are based on discounted cash flow models and observable market factors.